-The NT Build Long Service Leave liability valuation was carried out on 9 August 2022 by Cumpston Sarjeant Pty Ltd, Consulting Actuaries, in respect of the year ended 30 June 2022.
+The NT Build Long Service Leave liability valuation was carried out on 30 July 2024 by Cumpston Sarjeant Pty Ltd, Consulting Actuaries, in respect of the year ended 30 June 2024.
+The valuation was conducted in accordance with AASB137 Provisions, Contingent Liabilities and Contingent Assets and consistent with the relevant parts of Practice Guideline PG3 issued by the Actuaries Institute.

+An individual member projection has been used for valuing active members, and those inactive members assumed to become active in future.
 For each future year the amounts of entitlement expected to be paid in service and on termination of membership have been determined by making a projection based on assumed rates of claiming benefits in service, rates of death, retirement, and resignation, and assumed escalation in the benefit rate.
-The resulting cash flows have then been converted to a present value by discounting from the expected date of payment to the valuation date at the assumed discount rate.
+The resulting cash flows have then been converted to a present value by discounting from the expected date of payment to the valuation date, at the assumed discount rate.
+The assumed investment returns on the fund are 6%, this is unchanged from last year, and this 6.0% pa has been adopted as the asset-based discount rate for the valuation.